learn-bryan/nodejs-take-home-challenge/README.md

     •     Implement the project in TypeScript (especially if it’s on your resume)
     •     Provide appropriate tests ensuring the desired outcome

+## Design

+- Nodejs and express is used to build the API.
+- The configuration file is in JSON format, keyed on the provider name which maps to an array of column names.
+- A local Postgres database is used to store the data.
+- The data is stored in a single table named "Vehicles".
+- Use Sequelize ORM.
+While this is not needed or a single table database it makes the project extendible for adding relations.
+It also provides schema definition and validation.

+## Assumptions

+- The UUID column is the primary key for the Vehicles table and is never provided in a CSV.
+The database will handle generating the UUID fields.
+- The following fields are required: VIN, Make, Model.
+- Data providers will provide consistent column names.